slideflow/slideflow/docs/_sources/ssl.rst.txt

 Self-Supervised Learning (SSL)
 ==============================

 Slideflow provides easy access to training the self-supervised, contrastive learning framework `SimCLR <https://arxiv.org/abs/2002.05709>`_.
 Self-supervised learning provides an avenue for learning useful visual representations in your dataset without requiring ground-truth labels.
-These visual representations can be exported as feature vectors and used for downstream analyses such as :ref:`dimensionality reduction <slidemap>` or :ref:`multi-instance learning <clam_mil>`.
+These visual representations can be exported as feature vectors and used for downstream analyses such as :ref:`dimensionality reduction <slidemap>` or :ref:`multi-instance learning <mil>`.

 The ``slideflow.simclr`` module contains a `forked Tensorflow implementation <https://github.com/jamesdolezal/simclr/>`_ minimally modified to interface with Slideflow.
 SimCLR models can be trained with :meth:`slideflow.Project.train_simclr`, and SimCLR features can be calculated as with other models using :meth:`slideflow.Project.generate_features`.